macMikey/serverpod_toolbox/README.md

 # Serverpod Toolbox

-This toolbox simplifies managing Serverpod projects by automating frequently used commands and providing safety checks.
-Streamline your workflow for building, running, and upgrading your Serverpod project.

-## Pain Points of Serverpod Development

-- **Repetitive Commands:** Tired of manually typing the same commands across multiple projects?
-- **Command Lookup:** Struggling to remember infrequently used commands?
-- **Safe Upgrades:** Worried about breaking your project during upgrades?

-The Serverpod Toolbox addresses these issues by:
+The Serverpod Toolbox is designed to optimize your Serverpod development workflow by automating common tasks, ensuring safe upgrades, and providing easy access to essential commands.
+Simplify the process of building, running, and maintaining your Serverpod projects.

+## Key Features

-- **Automating Tasks:** Executes common commands with a single click.
+- **Automating Tasks:** Execute frequently used commands with a single click
-- **Command Reference:** Provides a readily accessible list of commands.
+- **Command Library:** Access an organized list of commands.
-- **Upgrade Assistance:** Projects a safe upgrade process and warns of potential issues.
+- **Upgrade Assistance:** Provides a safe upgrade process and warns of potential issues.

-## Features

-- **Build & Run:** Effortlessly build and run your Serverpod project.
-- **Upgrade Guidance:** Assists with safe upgrades of Serverpod and Flutter.
-- **Command Reference:** Provides a convenient overview of available commands.
-- **Issue Warnings:** Alerts you to potentially risky commands.
+- **Risk Warnings:** Stay informed with alerts about potentially risky commands to keep your project safe.

 **Getting Started:**